A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 Morrison was originally from the former Soviet Union and had come to Australia in the 1970s “seeking a safe environment far away from the persecution he had experienced,” the organization added.

-He was remembered as being “known for his kindness and generosity” whose “main goal was to give away his earnings to charities dear to his heart,” Chabad said.
+He was remembered as being “known for his kindness and generosity,” and as someone whose “main goal was to give away his earnings to charities dear to his heart,” Chabad said.

 Peter Meagher